-Where to go: Take a walk around, you will genuinely be spoilt for choice.
+Where to buy them: Take a walk around, you will genuinely be spoilt for choice.

-Another popular NYC snack has to be the pretzel.
+Another must eat food in New York has to be the pretzel.
 You can grab one on the go from one of the many carts selling them around the city, or you can head to a hip restaurant to have them served with a beer and some mustard.
 Either way they are a snack not to be missed.

-Where to go: Go traditional and grab one from one of the many carts selling them in the city.
+Where to buy them: Go traditional and grab one from one of the many carts selling them in the city.

 9- The Cronut

 If you love hype then the Cronut is the way to go.
 You will have to go to the Dominique Ansel Bakery and you will need to be prepared to wait in line.
 They only do one flavour per month and there is a strict 2 per person limit, but it’s worth it, even if it’s just to say you did.
 It is after all one of the most talked about pastries in the city.